mbcruz96/Portfolio/README.md

 - [Code](https://github.com/mbcruz96/topic-modeling)

 **Artificially Intelligent Pac-Man Simulation**
-- Using Berkley's Pac-Man simulator, various artificial intelligence techniques were implemented to automate the video game Pac-Man effieciently.
+- Using Berkley's Pac-Man simulator, various artificial intelligence techniques were implemented to automate the video game Pac-Man efficiently.
 - Implemented artificial intelligence search methods including depth first search, breadth first search, a-star search, and uniform cost search, to enable Pac-Man to optimally consume all of the dots in the plane.
 - Designed and implemented Q-learning and Value iteration reinforcement learning techniques to find the best policy for the model
 - [Code](https://github.com/mbcruz96/Search-Agents)

 **Weak Heap**
-- Implemented a heap varient, a weak heap
+- Implemented a heap variant, a weak heap
 - The weak heap removes the shape constraint of the classic heap structure via reverse bits to lower computation cost of the data structures operations
 - [Code](https://github.com/mbcruz96/Weakheap)

-**Python Dungeon Crawler VideoGame**
+**Python Dungeon Crawler video game**
 - Implemented an Isometric dungeon crawler
-- A sqlite3 database was used to save highscores for each completed run.
+- A sqlite3 database was used to save high scores for each completed run.
 - Pygame was used as the primary development library along with the native libraries: Math, os, random, and time.
 - [Code](https://github.com/mbcruz96/Python-Game)